2026-04-21 00:05:53 | EST

 Revenue Estimate ***

-Free US stock insider buying and selling tracking with regulatory filing analysis for inside information on company health.
-We monitor corporate insider transactions because company officers often have the best understanding of their business prospects.
+Separate sustainable winners from fading businesses.
+Industry lifecycle analysis and market share trends to evaluate competitive dynamics across every sector.
+Identify companies positioned for long-term success.
 The recently released the previous quarter earnings report from Employers Holdings (EIG), a specialty workers’ compensation insurance provider focused on small and medium-sized U.S. businesses, lists adjusted earnings per share (EPS) of $0.66 and total quarterly revenue of $858.7 million.
 This is the latest publicly available earnings data for the company, with no unreleased quarterly results referenced in this analysis.
 The quarter’s performance reflects operations across EIG’s core insurance u

 Executive Summary